Terms and Conditions

 7.1 Termination

-7.1.1 Either party may terminate this Agreement immediately by written notice if:
+7.1.1 Either party may terminate this Agreement immediately by written notice if the other party becomes insolvent, stops trading, cannot pay debts when due, or has an administrator, receiver, or liquidator appointed.

 7.2 Consequences of Termination

-• The Customer will promptly pay any outstanding invoices.
+7.2.1A The Client must promptly pay any outstanding invoices.

-• The Designer will provide the Customer with copies of any artwork already completed.
+7.2.1B The Designer will provide copies of any completed artwork.

-• The Customer will be entitled to a refund of any charges paid for services to be performed after the termination date, as calculated by the Designer on a reasonable basis.
+7.2.1C The Client will be entitled to a refund for any charges paid for work that has not been carried out, calculated on a reasonable basis.

-• No refunds will be issued for design work already completed.
-The Customer remains responsible for payment for any work carried out up to the termination date.
+7.2.1D No refunds are provided for work already completed.
+The Client remains responsible for payment for work carried out up to the termination date.

 8. GENERAL